markNZed/processism-react-three/storyboard.md

 ## 9.2.
 Animation
 An arc in the Z plane connects the centers of both entities, growing from the blue entity to the purple entity.
 An arc grows from the blue entity to the purple entity, with an arrow indicating the direction of the relation.
 ## 9.3.
 Narration
 Let’s introduce the idea of a relation between two entities.
-Watch as a line extends from the blue entity to the purple entity.
-This line represents the relationship from the blue entity to the purple entity.
+Watch as an arc extends from the blue entity to the purple entity.
+This arc represents the relationship from the blue entity to the purple entity.

 Notice the arrow at one end, showing the direction of this connection.
-The line curves through the third dimension, reminding us that a relation is different from the entities it connects.
-While the blue and purple shapes represent entities, this line represents how they interact with each other.
+The arc curves through the third dimension, reminding us that a relation is different from the entities it connects.
+While the blue and purple shapes represent entities, this arc represents how they interact with each other.

 A relation isn’t an entity by itself; instead, it’s how we observe and understand interactions within a system.
 These relations illustrate the interconnectedness of entities.
 In processism, entities do not stand alone; they are interdependent.